zhliau/fika-headless-docker/README.md

          # ...
      ```

+### 5a. **Running with Pelican**

+   - Warning on Pelican usage: Certain features of this docker container may not work on Pelican.
+Specifically the USE_DGPU option may not function as intended as Pelican doesn't provide us a way to pass the host's nvidia device to the container.
+Please forgo Pelican and see [Run the Docker Image](#5-run-the-docker-image) if you're looking for this functionality.

+   - **Import the provided Pelican egg**:

+     - Navigate to your Pelican panel's admin area, navigate to "Eggs" on the side panel and click "Import".
+     - Paste the following URL into the "URL" tab of the import box and click submit: `https://url-to-egg-file.json` <!-- TODO: Determine URL of Egg file in main repo -->

+  - **Creating the Server**:

+     - Navigate to "Servers" on the side panel and click "New Server"
+     - Enter the name of your server, and select or create an IP Allocation that uses port 25565.
+If you'd like to use a port other than 25565, this is where to do so.
+This is **not** the port of your SPT Server.

+  - **Set Environment Variables**: On the next page, you'll have a list of Environment variables to set, the following are **required**:

+     - `PROFILE ID` to the profile ID obtained in step 3.

+     - `SERVER URL` to your server's URL or IP address.

+     - `SERVER PORT` to your SPT server's port (usually `6969`).

+     - If you're running an SPT Version < 3.11.0, make sure the "HTTPS" Variable is set to `false`, else it must be set to `true`.

+  - **Environment Configuration**: This is where you'll assign Resource limits to CPU, Memory and Disk space.

+     - I recommend leaving the CPU Unlimited.
+     - You will likely need a _minimum_ of 16gb of RAM.
+     - I recommend setting `Swap Memory` to `Unlimited`
+     - _At least_ 60GB of disk space is necessary for the full installation of this container.
+I recommend having more available to prevent any future issues.
+     - Allocations and Databases aren't necessary for this installation, backups can be decided at your discretion
+     - Don't alter the docker settings.

+  - **Installation and EFT File upload**: Once your server has been created the installation script will create a directory called `tarkov`.

+     - Connect to your Pelican server via the FTP Credentials provided via the Pelican client area under `Settings`
+     - Upload your Headless client installation you created in Step #1 to the `/tarkov` directory in the FTP Server.
+Your file structure should look like the following once your upload is complete:
+       - 📁 BepInEx
+       - 📁 EscapeFromTarkov_Data
+       - 📁 Logs

+       ...
+       - 📁 SPT_Data
+       - 📁 user
+       - 🔫 EscapeFromTarkov.exe

+       ...etc.
+  - **Start the Server**: You should now be ready to start the server.
+The first boot will take awhile (~5 minutes, depending on internet and computer speed) as it needs to download and setup the docker container.
+    - Wait until the Pelican server status has changed from Starting to Started.

 ### 6. **Verify the Headless Client is Running**

    - **Check Server Logs**: Look for messages in the server logs indicating that the headless client has connected.
 Note that this may take a few minutes to happen (~5 minutes).